-The most abundant leadership opportunities at a school often belong to the upper grades.
-Without older students on campus, Middle Schoolers have unique opportunities to be leaders in their community.
+The most abundant leadership opportunities at a school often belong to the uppermost grades.
+Without older students on campus, Middle Schoolers have unique and meaningful opportunities to be leaders in their community.

 By the time they graduate from Green Acres, our students:

 - Use their solid intellectual foundation, creativity, and strong ethical framework to pursue their passions;

 - Know themselves as learners and are comfortable with themselves as people;

 - Take a collaborative, team-oriented approach to leadership;

 - Are optimistic agents of change who practice an exceptional commitment to making a difference;

 - Embrace differences and celebrate the strengths of others;

 - Emerge as leaders in their communities, achieving success in a wide variety of disciplines.